 Using the Gwazae was to good an opportunity and the work was completed in a couple of hours.
 The benefits from this where -

--Greatly improved aerobic conditions
+- | Greatly improved aerobic conditions |

+- | Healthier turf Also our new hand mowers and trailers arrived this week giving us better machines to maintain the course during the winter months.
+This reduces the amount of compaction on the greens with less wear and a better quality of cut.
+They even come with lighting rigs.
+To say I was very excited about these arriving was an understatement!!
 I will blog more on the new machinery and the effects these will have on the team soon.
 The club are investing heavily in improving your course.
 The works being carried out are always essential and for the benefit of the club even if first impressions don't show it.
+Anyway enough from me.
+Enjoy your omelette and your golf!
+Matt |

-Monday 16 November 2015
+Monday, 16 November 2015

 A Quick Guide